Weighted Grade Calculation

 How to calculate your grade

-With the help of this grade calculator you can calculate your current weighted grade or unweighted grade in terms of percentage, letter grade, or GPA.
-The tool will also output the weight of all remaining exams, and assignments and has the option of calculating the minimum score you need to obtain on a final exam in order to achieve a target overall grade for a class or course.
+Using this tool as a weighted grade calculator you can calculate your current weighted grade or unweighted grade in terms of percentage, letter grade, or GPA.
+The tool will also output the weight of all remaining exams and assignments, and has the option of calculating the minimum score you need to obtain on a final exam in order to achieve a target overall grade for a class or course.

 To use the calculator, enter the number of grades you currently have, then each grade as a percent or letter grade, and finally the weight each grade adds towards the overall.
 If no weights are entered, the weights are assumed equal and the calculator will output the unweighted average grade.
 Otherwise a weighted average grade will be produced in terms of percentage, GPA, and a letter grade.